-You know, the mom and pops have a real problem in that, like a lot of them actually have like a mom and pop in them.
+You know, the mom and pops have a real problem.
+A lot of them actually have a mom and pop in them.
 I’ve seen instances where the owner’s dad would take money from the til and give free products to customers.

 Budgetary Issues + Controls: